kaltura/kaltura-api-workshop/README.md

 **See the `env.template` file.
 Please create a copy of this file named `.env`, and populate it with the Kaltura credentials given.**

+### questions-data.js
+For the purpose of this workshop, candidate questions are stored statically in `questions-data.js`, while they would typically reside in some sort of database.
+We initiated the application with two questions, but feel free to edit them or add more questions.

 ## How Do I Build This Application?

 ### Tasks